|

 achieve the successful Tax surrender of your Citizenship or Permanent

-residency termination (mark-to-market tax).
-The Treasury Department and IRS
+(mark-to-market tax).
+The Treasury Department and IRS have authority to

 New Expatriation Law